Rita Coolidge: "Layla"

-Coolidge didn't receive songwriting credits for the coda in the 1971 single "Layla" by Eric Clapton's band Derek and the Dominos.
+Coolidge also did not receive songwriting credits for the coda of the 1971 single "Layla" by Eric Clapton's band Derek and the Dominos.
 In 2016, Coolidge stated that she recorded a demo with her boyfriend, the band's drummer Jim Gordon, before they went to England to record with Clapton.
 Once they met with Clapton, Coolidge played the piece she composed for him and she gave him a cassette.
-Clapton, impressed by the piece, used it as part of the song in the coda section which she found out by hearing the song over the PA system a year later.
+Clapton, impressed by the piece, used it as part of the song in the ending section which she found out by hearing the song over a PA system a year later.
 She tried to contact Clapton, but was told by his manager Robert Stigwood, "What are you gonna do?
-You’re a girl.
-You don't have money to fight this."
-She hasn't heard from Clapton himself but believes he is aware of the situation.
+You're a girl.
+You don't have money to fight this.
+Let it go."
+She has not heard from Clapton himself but believes he is aware of the situation.

-Though only Gordon has been officially credited with this part, the band's keyboardist Bobby Whitlock claimed: Jim took that piano melody from his ex-girlfriend, Rita Coolidge.
+Though only Gordon has been officially credited with writing the section, the band's keyboardist Bobby Whitlock said: Jim took that piano melody from his ex-girlfriend, Rita Coolidge.
 I know because in the Delaney & Bonnie days, I lived in John Garfield's old house in the Hollywood Hills and there was a guest house with an upright piano in it.
-Rita and Jim were up there in the guest house and invited me to join in on writing this song with them called "Time".
-Her sister Priscilla wound up recording it with her husband, Booker T. Jones (of Booker T. & the M.G.'s).
-Jim took the melody from Rita's song and didn't give her credit for writing it.
+Rita and Jim were up there in the guest house and invited me to join in on writing this song with them called "Time". … Her sister Priscilla wound up recording it with her husband, Booker T. Jones. … Jim took the melody from Rita's song and didn't give her credit for writing it.
 Her boyfriend ripped her off.
+I knew but nobody would listen to or believe me.
+I have told this story for years.

 "Time" ended up on the 1973 album Chronicles by Booker T. and Priscilla.

 Kris Kristofferson

 In November 1970, she met Kris Kristofferson at the Los Angeles airport when they were both catching the same flight to Tennessee.
 Instead of continuing to his intended destination in Nashville, he got off in Memphis with her.
 The two married in 1973, had a child in 1974, and recorded several duet albums, which sold well and earned the duo a Grammy Award for Best Country Performance by a Duo or Group with Vocal in 1974 for "From the Bottle to the Bottom", and in 1976 for "Lover Please".

+She also had a credited role as Maria in the Sam Peckinpah directed Western film Pat Garrett and Billy the Kid in 1973, where Kristofferson played the role of Billy the Kid.

-Coolidge's greatest success on the pop charts came during 1977–1978 with four consecutive top 25 hits, remakes of Jackie Wilson's "(Your Love Keeps Lifting Me) Higher and Higher", Boz Scaggs' "We're All Alone", the Temptations' "The Way You Do The Things You Do", and Marcia Hines' "You".
+Coolidge's greatest success on the pop charts came during 1977–1978 with four consecutive top 25 hits, remakes of Jackie Wilson's "(Your Love Keeps Lifting Me) Higher and Higher", Boz Scaggs's "We're All Alone", the Temptations' "The Way You Do The Things You Do", and Marcia Hines's "You".
 Coolidge and Kristofferson divorced in June 1980.